Using a Tarp as Shelter

 2. What's the weather forecast?

-3. Does the terrain offer shelter and what direction does the wind have?
+3. Does the terrain offer shelter and what is the wind direction?

 Once these basic things are considered, it's time to build!

-The A-frame is good for a range of weather and is very effective against rain.
+The A-frame is good for a range of weather conditions and very effective against rain.
 It's also perhaps the easiest variation for someone without that much practice.
-Being open at the ends (often all sides) the ventilation is superb and allows to dry items that may have gotten wet.
+Being open at the ends (often all sides) the ventilation is superb and allows you to dry items that may have gotten wet.

 DD 3x3 as an A-frame

 The ridge of an A-frame is made with a separate ridgeline to prevent water from running into the shelter along the line.
 It also allows adjusting the tarp more easily to get rid of wrinkles.
-The ridgeline should be taut, which places requirements on the line: Dyneema lines are strong and don't stretch, but it's too slippery for many knots, and the line is weakened considerably by knots.
-Paracord is easier in this regard, but it's designed (required) to stretch.
+The ridgeline should be taut, which places requirements on the line: Dyneema lines are strong and don't stretch, but they are too slippery for many knots, and the line is weakened considerably by knots.
+Paracord is easier in this regard, but it stretches.
 Still, the most common choice is the latter as you can always tighten to compensate for stretch.
 If you want to go with Dyneema, consider learning how to splice.

 DD 3x3 set up lower.